FLUX.2 is now live!

 The breakthrough came when marketers realized they could test hundreds of creative variations simultaneously, learning what resonates before committing significant production budgets.
 This shift from "bet big on one creative direction" to "test everything, scale what works" represents a fundamental change in advertising strategy.

-The generative AI advertising revolution isn't happening in a vacuum—specific companies are actively building the infrastructure and tools that agencies and brands are deploying right now.
+The generative AI advertising revolution isn't happening in a vacuum.
+Specific companies are actively building the infrastructure and tools that agencies and brands are deploying right now.

 Taboola has emerged as a significant player in AI-powered advertising performance.
 Their Realize platform demonstrates the tangible impact of generative AI for marketing, with select advertisers seeing a 20% increase in conversion rates when using AI-generated Motion Ads versus static images.
-This isn't theoretical—it's measured performance improvement happening today.

 VEED has specialized in avatar-based advertising content, offering tools that enable brands to create spokesperson videos without traditional production.
 Their technology powers everything from product demonstrations to personalized sales messages, making video advertising accessible to companies that previously couldn't afford traditional production costs.